bertilmuth/being/README.md

 You can find a runnable sample project containing the code below [here](https://github.com/bertilmuth/being-samples/tree/main/greetuser).

-# Service interface and implementation
+# The service interface and implementation
 ## Service interface
 Let's define the service interface for a simple service that responds to a GET request with the greeting *Hello, Joe!*